Forensicom/Bootcamp/README.md

 Two competitors, [Lumity](https://www.lumity.com/) and [Zenefits](https://www.zenefits.com/) are also moving into this same space, however both are US based. (https://www.ivey.uwo.ca/media/3784378/league-profile.pdf)

-PAretneship with google CLoud is big. https://www.businesswire.com/news/home/20220322005816/en/League-Announces-Collaboration-with-Google-Cloud Allows customers to Leverage the Leagueplatform technology and customize it for thir cusotmers experience. https://www.mobihealthnews.com/news/highmark-health-google-cloud-league-partner-build-digital-front-door
+PAretneship with google Cloud is big. https://www.businesswire.com/news/home/20220322005816/en/League-Announces-Collaboration-with-Google-Cloud Allows customers to Leverage the Leagueplatform technology and customize it for thir cusotmers experience. https://www.mobihealthnews.com/news/highmark-health-google-cloud-league-partner-build-digital-front-door

-*** **Which technologies are they currently using, and how are they implementing them?** ******(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)\
-The technologies used by League are as follows:
+*** **Which technologies are they currently using, and how are they implementing them?**\ The technologies used by League are as follows:
 Application and Data: Javascript, JQuery, React, NGINX, PostgreSQL, MongoDB, Google Drive, GraphQL, Swift, Google Compute Engine, Objective C,
 Utilities: PayPal, Google Maps, Google Analytics, DevOps, GitHub, Git, Docker, npm, Jenkins, PyCharm, Android Studio, ESLint, Docker Compose, Grafana, CircleCl